 On either side of the park for miles was unbridled development and a cesspool of billboards advertising all manner of things for sale and accommodations for rent.
 On some stretches there was a mini-billboard on every lamppost.

 The traffic was equally noxious, dominated by a steady stream of pesky yellow taxis.
 Three miles down the coast from the campgrounds the congestion thinned out and The Gambia returned to being The Gambia.
 A pair of baobabs with bird nests came at a point of non-development.

 A little further the fishing village of Tanji were an even more distinct departure from the westernization of The Gambia.
 This was as far from the tourists as the moon.

 Boats were unloaded of their hauls without docking.

 Contents were hauled in buckets and wheelbarrows and put on tables or in piles.

 A few miles further down the coast, an artist had created a small domain of his work that he called the Tunbung Art Village.
 It was several huts with murals on the outside and paintings on the inside under a canopy of trees with all sorts of dangling objects--car doors and bottles and records and staple guns and bicycle wheels and more.

-It was in relative isolation down a sandy dirt road that was even less bikeable than the road to the campgrounds.
+It was in relative isolation down a sandy dirt road that was even less bikeable than the road to the campground..

-There was nothing baobab related as at the truly remarkable collection of art on Gorée Island off of Dakar, but it was still provided a welcome respite from the hubbub of the tourist mania further north.
+There was nothing baobab related, as there had been at the truly remarkable collection of art on Gorée Island off of Dakar, but it still provided a welcome respite from the hubbub of the tourist mania further north.
 There was some development down this way, people offering places to stay, that would appeal to those looking for a Gambia experience and not just an escape from winter.
 I was taking a liking to the campground culture and the various escapes I found from the resort development, but the road beckoned, so it is now back to Senegal and on to Guinea-Bissau.